 Relations with Finland

-NATO and Finland actively cooperate in peace-support operations and have developed practical cooperation in many other areas.
-An important priority is to develop interoperable capabilities, maintaining the ability of the Finnish armed forces to work with those of NATO and other partner countries in multinational peace-support operations.
+NATO and Finland share common values, conduct an open and regular political dialogue and engage in a wide range of practical cooperation.
+NATO and Finland actively cooperate in peace-support operations, exercise together and exchange analysis and information.
+An important priority is to ensure interoperable capabilities, maintaining the ability of the Finnish armed forces to work with those of NATO and other partner countries in multinational peace-support operations.

 - Cooperation began when Finland joined the Partnership for Peace (PfP) programme in 1994 and the Euro-Atlantic Partnership Council (a multilateral forum for dialogue which brings together all Allies and partner countries in the Euro-Atlantic area) in 1997.

 - An Individual Partnership and Cooperation Programme (IPCP), which is jointly agreed for a two-year period, lays out the programme of cooperation between Finland and NATO.